-The common denominators of respected leaders is they never stop learning and they never stop teaching.
-Leadership takes significant commitment to the journey of others.
-It is fraught with setbacks, mistakes, tough decisions and pride.
+The common denominators of respected leaders are they never stop learning, and they never stop teaching.
+Leadership takes a significant commitment to the journey of others.
+It is fraught with setbacks, mistakes, tough decisions, and pride.

 Close your eyes and picture a person you respected as a leader.
-Try to capture the difficult conversations they had with you, not just the easy conversations.
+Try to capture the problematic conversations they had with you, not just the informal discussions.
 When was it that you realized this person was investing in you to make you a better person?
 Was it during a coaching moment?
-Was during a course correction of a habit, attitude or behavior?
+Was during a course correction of a habit, attitude, or behavior?
 Was it through stretching you to discover abilities beyond what you thought you were capable of accomplishing?
 Was it through a process of helping you identify your blind spots or flaws that others have been willing to overlook?
-Did they give you all the answers or did they encourager/force you to identify solutions?
+Did they give you all the answers, or did they encourage/force you to identify solutions?

-My guess is that you discovered you were being taught leadership by their willingness to invest the time in you while you struggled to identify answers instead of just giving you the short cuts.
-As adults, we learn the best lessons intellectually, through personal observation and experientially, not by just being told the what to do and how to do it.
+I guess that you discovered you were being taught leadership by their willingness to invest the time in you while you struggled to identify answers instead of just giving you the shortcuts.
+As adults, we learn the best lessons intellectually, through personal observation and experientially, not by just being told what to do and how to do it.
 This experience of learning by thinking and trying takes time and patience.
-How often have we experienced an environment where the team lead/manager becomes the exclusive “answer source”; the go to person that has all the answers.
-This is often seen in new managers because they take pride in having the answers to all the questions.
-But we have also seen this behavior becoming habitual.
-The reality of leadership development is teaching those being led to think for themselves, not to create an environment of dependency.
+How often have we experienced an environment where the team lead/manager becomes the exclusive “answer source,” the go-to person that has all the answers.
+This occurrence is often seen in new managers because they take pride in having the answers to all the questions.
+But we have also seen this behavior becomes habitual.
+The reality is, leadership development is about teaching others to think for themselves, not to create an environment of dependency.

-Another key characteristic you may have identified is this respected leader was quick to address the difficult conversations.
-They didn’t store them up for performance reviews, ignore them or give you a free pass.
-They addressed mistakes, behaviors or attitudes directly and quickly; in real time.
+Another critical characteristic you may have identified is this respected leader was quick to address the difficult conversations.
+They didn’t store them up for performance reviews, ignore them, or give you a free pass.
+They dealt with mistakes, behaviors, or attitudes directly and quickly; in real-time.
 Expert leaders know better than to expect perfection.
 They have learned we are flawed people that are products of our past.
-They also know that people don’t screw up on purpose, they make mistakes because of bad information, a lapse in judgement or bad training.
-Leaders know mistakes are not the problem, the failure to learn from mistakes is the problem.
-That is why expert leaders give quick, honest and specific coaching.
+They also know that people don’t screw up on purpose; they make mistakes because of wrong information, a lapse in judgment, or inadequate training.
+Leaders know errors are not the problem; the failure to learn from mistakes is the problem.
+That is why expert leaders give quick, honest, and specific coaching.